gpadolina/TimeSeries-notes/TimeSeries/12 - PracticalForecastingIssues.md

 In practice, this rarely matters provided our counts are sufficiently large.
 If the minimum number of customers is at least 100, then the different between a continuous sample space ```[100, inf]``` and the discrete sample space {100, 101, 102,...} has no perceivable effect on our forecasts.
 However, if our data contains small counts
 (0, 1, 2,...), then wee need to use forecasting method that are more appropriate for a sample space of non-negative integers.

+There is one simple method which gets used in this context.
+It is "Croston's method," named afters its British inventor, John Croston.
+This method does not properly deal with the count nature of the data either, but it is used so often that it is worth knowing about it.